 The Laboratory for Social and Neural Systems Research (SNS Lab) was founded in 2007 thanks to generous support from Branco Weiss, the University of Zurich, and the University Hospital Zurich.
 It was built by Hemmi Fayet Architekten (Zurich), headed by Petra Hemmi and Serge Fayet, in 2007-2008.
 Shortly thereafter, we received a number of paintings by Silvia Bächli on loan to grace the walls of the lab.

-Christian Ruff joined us in April 2009 to set up the brain stimulation facilities.
+Christian Ruff joined us in April 2009 as Assistant Professor to set up the brain stimulation facilities.
 Before that, he was Senior Research Fellow at the Institute of Cognitive Neuroscience and the Wellcome Trust Centre for Neuroimaging at University College London, UK.
-He is now Assistant Professor for Brain Stimulation in Neuroeconomics.

 Most of the research core personnel was also hired in 2009.
 Karl Treiber (Lab Manager, Senior Radiographer) has taken responsibility for the general lab infrastructure, all practical aspects of MRI studies, organization of lab safety courses, and the qualified user training program for scientists.
 Marco Piccirelli (Physics) oversaw the installation and quality checks of the MRI scanner and is in charge of all MRI physics-associated aspects, such as developing pulse sequences and ensuring MRI compatibility of peripheral devices.
 Adrian Etter (Electrical Engineer, Scientific Programmer, TCG Coordinator) is responsible for the technical infrastructure, including the construction or purchase of peripheral devices and the development of specialized scientific software for measurements and quality control.
 Stefan Schmid is in charge of the IT infrastructure and is responsible for software engineering and programming support.
 Gábor Stefanics (EEG) set up and manages the EEG lab.
 His recruitment marked the completion of our search for highly qualified research core personnel, fondly referred to as our TCG (Technical Competence Groups).